 Job Description: Legal Nurse/Expert Nursing Practice Consultant

-What does a Legal Nurse do?
+What does a legal nurse/expert nurse practice consultant do?

 This job requires some experience (let’s say minimum 5 years) in the field that you are an ‘expert’ in to be an effective in your role.
 It is generally an independent contractor position, so more of a side hustle than a regular gig.

 I am presented with cases that involve a nurse(s) and as the expert, I am expected to be competent in the field in question and be able to speak to whether or not the nurse(s) acted as a normal competent nurse would have in that situation.
 Many times, the investigation is in progress or has already been completed by a non-nurse/non-medical field person who has reviewed the information and as the expert, I review all materials and then make my own conclusion.
+I do not make recommendations on punishment, that is the job of the Judge.

 Did you know that anyone can make a report against a nurse to the Board of Registered Nursing?